saasfly/saasfly/README.md

 You don't need to buy templates anymore; Saasfly provides a complete, open-source solution for building SaaS applications quickly and easily.

-Here is the formatted text with emphasis on the non-profit support:

 > **[Nextify](https://nextify.ltd)** provides a complete Enterprise SaaS solution.
 Contact us at [contact@nextify.ltd](mailto:contact@nextify.ltd) if you're interested in discussing your project, or if you'd simply like to have a conversation with us, please feel free to reach out.

 > ❤️ We provide **free technical support and deployment services to non-profit organizations**.